Sudhanshu-Singh-01/Students/README.md

 # Students
-Prediction of students Maths marks ok
+Prediction of students Maths marks
+We have used LinearRegressor and Support Vector Regressor for predictions